PhilNel/knowledge-boardgame-assistant/games/nemesis/objects-and-items/item-decks-medical.md

 # Medical Items (Green Deck)

+Category: Objects and Items -  Medical Items (Green Deck) Related Systems: Searching, Crafting, Inventory, Wounds, Contamination, Actions, Slime

+The Medical Item Deck, also known as the Green Item Deck, is one of the four distinct categories of Item Decks in Nemesis.
+These items are primarily focused on healing and Action card management.

 **Total Cards: 30**

 - **Medikit**: 7 cards
   - Dress 1 Serious Wound
   - OR Heal 1 Dressed Serious Wound
 - **Bandages**: 7 cards
   - Dress 1 Serious Wound